COOKING DRIED LEGUMES

 Here you will find instructions for processing and preparing dried legumes/pulses with recommended cooking times.

 As uncooked seeds of many leguminous crops contain anti-nutrients like lectins, enzyme inhibitors and other harmful substances, special care should be taken in the process of preparing and cooking them in order to render them safely edible.

 Besides boiling using sufficient heat (over +80 °C), soaking is a necessary step in reducing the harmful substances in dried pulses, and must never be omitted (only lentils may sometimes be cooked without pre-soaking).

-The soaking and cooking water must not be used in cooking, as the anti-nutrients of the pulses are leached into the water.
+The soaking and cooking waters must not be consumed or used in cooking, as the anti-nutrients of the pulses are leached into the water.

 Eating insufficiently processed pulses may induce gastrointestinal discomfort and even poisoning, with symptoms like stomach cramps, severe nausea, diarrhoea, vomiting, allergic reactions or other, more severe symptoms.

-Most types of fresh pulses (eg green/string beans, broad/fava beans) must also be cooked properly before consuming, with the exception of sweet, immature green peas eaten raw right after picking.
+Most types of fresh pulses (eg green/string beans, broad/fava beans) must also be cooked properly before consuming, with the exception of sweet, immature green peas eaten raw soon after picking.

 The cooking time of various legumes/pulses may vary according to their size, age and moisture content older and larger pulses take longer to cook.

 Also altitude, water hardness and the use of acidic or alkaline soaking/cooking liquids affect the cooking time.

 Since soaking and cooking of pulses takes a long time, you can save some time by preparing a large batch of them and freezing part of it in suitable-sized portions for later use.